Optimized Correlation Measures in Holography: Preliminaries

 for all $\ket{\phi_i}$.
-This result is valid when the number of terms in the expansion $M$ is small relative to $e^{O(c)}$.
-Note that this is immediate if we assume the validity of Eq. \ref{lin} applied to Eq. \ref{pure}.
+Because our result relies so crucially on this result, we reproduce the argument from \cite{Bao:2019wcf} for the existence of such a decomposition here with added detail and attention paid to the necessary assumptions.

+Given a holographic state $\rho_{AB}$, let $\ket{\psi}_{ABA'B'}$ be any purification on the boundary with a geometric dual.
+We are free to act on the purifying subsystem $\mathcal{H}_{A'B'}$ with any operation that preserves the purity of the overall state; this is the standard statement from quantum mechanics that all purifications of a given state in the same Hilbert space are related by a unitary acting on $\mathcal{H}_{A'B'}$.
+In particular, we are free to insert e.g. pairs of black holes using the gluing procedure of \cite{Engelhardt:2018kcs}.
+Let $\{\ket{\phi_i}\}$ be the set of purifications generated by this procedure -- these states all live in the holographic CFT Hilbert space and will generally be a proper subset of the set of all geometric purifications.

+We now make a reasonable assumption: we can fill the purifying subsystem with black hole microstates.
+That is, because we are free to tune the parameters of the black holes in the purifying subregion to fill very small or very large regions, such states should have support over any complete basis of $\mathcal{H}_{A'B'}$.
+Therefore, given an arbitrary basis $\ket{\beta_i}$ of $\mathcal{H}_{A'B'}$, we should be able to write

+We now make another assumption: the black hole microstates we consider are typical in the sense that there is a basis in which the $c_{ijk}$ are exponentially suppressed in $N$ and $c_{ij}$ is approximately invertible; for example, we could consider the eigenstate thermalization hypothesis for the energy eigenbasis.
+For two $\sigma_i,\sigma_j$ with $i\neq j$, their bulk geometries in $\mathcal{H}_{A'B'}$ are macroscopically distinct, and hence $\sigma_i,\sigma_j$ are approximately orthogonal up to exponential corrections.
+Then any superposition of the $\ket{\phi_i}$ will also be a purification of $\rho_{AB}$.
+The invertibility of $c_{ij}$ implies we can also invert the $\sigma_i$, so that

+which implies that there are at least $\dim \mathcal{H}_{A'B'}$ many linearly independent $\sigma_i$.
+In other words, we are able to construct any density matrix in the purifying subsystem as a superposition of geometric states on the subsystem.
+Again invoking the unitary equivalence of purifications, we conclude that, up to exponential corrections, any arbitrary purification on the boundary can be expanded as a superposition of geometric purifications.

-We will assume the requisite assumptions are satisfied to use the above properties, namely that we do not work beyond leading order in $1/N$, and that we will always work with a code subspace that is ``small,'' so that the number of terms $M$ in the superposition Eq. \ref{pure} is exponentially small relative to the full CFT Hilbert space.
-These assumptions are common in much of the literature; for example, it is known that the error correction properties of AdS/CFT, and hence other properties, can be radically changed if the code subspace is too large, e.g. \cite{Akers:2019wxj}.
+We will assume the requisite assumptions are satisfied to use the above properties: we do not work beyond leading order in $1/N$, we work with an appropriately dense and typical subspace of black hole microstates, and the number of terms $M$ that appear in (\ref{pure}) is exponentially suppressed relative to the full Hilbert space dimension.
+In other words, the results of this paper will only apply to suitably ``nice" holographic states.
+Note, however, that these assumptions are common in much of the literature and much of the standard lore in holography similarly only holds for such ``nice" states; for example, it is known that the error correction properties of AdS/CFT, and hence other properties, can be radically changed with large $M$ e.g. \cite{Akers:2019wxj}.
+Indeed, we do not expect the results of this work to apply beyond these ``nice" states.